jyotikrd/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 Jyotikrishna Dass is a Ph.D.
-Candidate in Computer Engineering at Embedded Systems & Codesign Lab in Texas A&M University.
-He is advised by Prof. Rabi Mahapatra.
+Candidate in Department of Computer Science and Engineering at Texas A&M University.
+He is advised by Prof. Rabi Mahapatra in Embedded Systems & Codesign Lab.
 His dissertation focuses on distributed training of large-scale machine learning.